A RARE "5 Volt" CLEAN LINEAR USB Power Supply (for general operation)

 that the 64 bit driver can have installation issues (if it can be installed at all?) on certain

 It is possible to use the alternative Stm32CubeProgrammer

-as well (as recommended by the developer RX9CIM) .
-It has been reported
+well (as recommended by the developer RX9CIM).
+Not tested and may

 This information is not found in the owners manual at the time this

 report was compiled (see You Tube video link below).
 But via Mark

 KD9NXV this is the answer for 64 bit computers (and